rossliam2212/ASCIIRogueLikeGame/README.md

 - When the player is killed.
 - When the game is over.

-Here is an sample GameSessionHistory txt file:
+Here is an example GameSessionHistory txt file:
 ```
 Game Session Started @ Wed Nov 23 14:33:20 2022